1. HOME

 - adapt it for a wedding or an engagement party

-There's room to personalize the speech with a couple of succinct stories to fit the occasion or you could just leave it as it is.
+There's room to personalize the speech with a couple of succinct family-friendly stories to fit the occasion or you could just leave it as it is.

 Mary {Replace the name Mary with the name of the person you are welcoming} - welcome to the family!